-Had his life gone according to plan, Angel Antonio “Tony” Torres might be the owner of a stonytorresfinalporting goods store as he once hoped to be.
+Had his life gone according to plan, Angel Antonio “Tony” Torres might be the owner of a sporting goods store as he once hoped to be.
 An affable college student majoring in business and psychology with a minor in Spanish, enthusiastic about sports, he was rarely shy of a girlfriend and considerate of his parents.
 It’s easy to envision Tony as a successful businessman, married with children of his own by the age of thirty-seven.
 But Tony is one of Maine’s missing, a young man whose future was stolen from him when he was twenty-one.
 Although his body has never been found, Tony was declared dead in 2004.

 Tony’s father, Narciso Torres, suspects Tony may have been murdered to ensure he’d never be able to tell what he learned about the murder of Ashley Ouellette.
 His mother Ramona said in an interview that she and her husband don’t know the group of Tony’s acquaintances from the Biddeford area who may have brought him into association with Ashley and/or her murderer.
 The possibility that Tony confronted the murderer and was killed for doing so is one open angle of the investigation into his death, she said.